How To Make A Medical Negligence Claim?

 What is the medical negligence claims process?

-The claims process can be lengthy.
+The medical negligence claims process can be lengthy.
 As soon as you believe that you may have been effected you should start keeping a record of any important information that may assist with investigation into your claim.
 Keep a note of relevant dates, times and names of anyone involved, and keep any supporting documents such as letters you receive from the hospital or GP surgery.

 Step 1: Instruct a solicitor – Contacting a solicitor to help you investigate your claim is essential and will make the process less stressful.
 Your solicitor will review the details of your treatment and consider the prospects of whether it is more likely than not of being successful.